vvksh/simple-blogger/README.md

 - On demand rendering - every page load fetches info from github using their api
 - When a post is clicked, the README content is fetched as markdown text and rendered into HTML
 - Because of on-demand fetching, there is noticeable lag on page load, which is fine for my use case.
-- Uses [shahdowdownjs](https://github.com/showdownjs/showdown) to convert markdown to HTML
+- Uses [shadowdownjs](https://github.com/showdownjs/showdown) to convert markdown to HTML
-- Excludes forked projects
+- Excludes forked projects by default
 - Use *whitey.css* for styling.
 Inspired by whitey theme from [Typora](https://typora.io/) editor (best markdown editor I've used)
 - Can skip repos if you don't want to create a post for certain projects (eg: unfinished/not-started projects)

 ## To-do
 - Add support for non-project posts (don't wanna have to create a repo everytime you have to write a post).
 I am thinking of adding a special repo- "blog-posts" and fetch all files from that repo as posts.
 - [Maybe] Add recent github commits/updates to the project page
+- Look into latex rendering support